 Warmth returned along with the daylight; I was surprised how much of the sun could be obscured and still illuminate the earth.
 The viewers actually applauded.

 Still reeling from the awe of totality, I watched as others packed up their mats and backpacks to begin their descent, numbly snapping a few post-climax shots.
 Eventually, I packed up my gear, and we made our own exit (thankfully sans treacherous hillside).

 I missed a few things, but nothing can put a damper on this experience.
 Even Aaron thoroughly enjoyed it, sick as he was.
 Next time, I’ll inquire about a lens much sooner, I’ll probably go for a 600mm, and I’ll try to capture that crazy darkness, shooting back at the viewers.
 I’ll look out for the natural pinhole shadows and those shadow snakes that I missed this time.
 I’ll find a better way to ensure I’m shooting raw on my secondary camera (apparently the phone trigger also switches the mode to jpg – doh!).

 I’ve seen some remarkable photos with brilliant silhouettes, though that would require considerable planning.
 Also on my list for potentials is a time lapse and a panorama of that twilight.
 But like this one, I’ll have to choose which is truly important.

 Like totality.
 Wow.
 Just wow.
 I couldn’t get over it!
 I still can’t!
 What a remarkable experience.
 I will forever remember that day.
 Yes, totality is absolutely worth it; 99% doesn’t quite cut it.
 I’m glad the weather cooperated (especially since the winds changed and blew all the forest fire smoke into the valley the next day), and I couldn’t be happier with my resulting images.
 Everything worked out, and I got exactly what I wanted.

 Did you see the eclipse?
-How was it for you?
+What was it like for you?